 This is one of the more polarizing games for me this year.
-In some aspects this is one of the best games that I’ve every played and in other aspects, I found it incredibly frustrating.
+In some aspects this is one of the best games that I’ve ever played and in other aspects, I found it incredibly frustrating.
 One thing I did discover with this game, I don’t think I’m a fan of Zelda games.
 The parts of the game that are more traditional Zelda moments, I was not a fan.

 There is a lot going on with this game so I thought I would go through and talk about everything that gave me an emotional reaction.
-The Weapon degradation, on one hand it didn’t bother me but in another sense.
+The Weapon degradation, on one hand, it didn’t bother me but in another sense.
 I didn’t love it.
 Its kind of a cool concept, weapons break and then you got to switch and use a new weapon.
 It forces you to try new and different weapons but at the same time, it discourages you from using the weapons that you like.
 If you like a weapon, you don’t want to use because it’ll break and the more I think about it, the less I like that game mechanic.

 In the previous paragraph, I mentioned Stamina.
 Yes, a Zelda game has Stamina and no it didn’t bother me too much.
 Normally Stamina is one of my biggest dislikes in a video game.
-Its a major reason I stopped playing Nioh after a couple hours.
+It’s a major reason I stopped playing Nioh after a couple hours.
 You only lose stamina when you’re sprinting, swimming, paragliding or climbing.
 The climbing is a big reason why the stamina mechanic exists.
 Without stamina, you could go anywhere you want in the world and there are some areas you probably shouldn’t visit while you’re still fairly weak.

 That really brings up the other aspect of the game that I absolutely loved and that was just exploring the world.
-Yes I was running around and opening up the map so I could find shrines but it was a lot of fun just exploring every nook and cranny of that world.
-Early on, I put all of my upgrades into stamina so it would get easier to explore around the world.
+Yes, I was running around and opening up the map so I could find shrines but it was a lot of fun just exploring every nook and cranny of that world.
+Early on, I put all of my upgrades into stamina so it would get easier to explore the world.
 I want to say at least the first 6 or 7 upgrades went right into stamina.
 Once I had enough stamina and I felt like I could go anywhere in the world.
 That’s when I switched to accumulating hearts.

 For the most part, I have talked about what I loved about the game but its time for me to rant a little bit.
 My biggest complaint by far is rain.
 Rain is this fun game mechanic that makes the game unplayable.
-If its raining then you can’t climb and if you can’t climb then you can’t explore.
+If it’s raining then you can’t climb and if you can’t climb then you can’t explore.
 If you can’t explore, there is no reason to play this game.
 Now there are options to counteract rain.
-One is to create a campfire and advance time to when its not raining but for that you have to find a cave or some kind of shelter because otherwise the rain puts out the campfire.
+One is to create a campfire and advance time to when it’s not raining but for that, you have to find a cave or some kind of shelter because otherwise, the rain puts out the campfire.
 So you have to run around for 5-10 minutes looking for a place to start a campfire.
 Also to start a campfire you need wood which can be acquired by chopping down which are everywhere and flint.
 Now flint can be found by blowing up specific rocks.
 When you blow the rocks up, it doesn’t just spit out flint, you could end up getting other crafting materials instead.
 Because I’m such a lucky guy for the first 15-20 hours, I never found any flint.
 So I was able to just skip the rain.
 So I would have to do the other thing and that was fast travel a different area.
-Which I remember one day, I turned on my switch, the are I was in was raining so I went somewhere else.
-That place was raining as well so I went somewhere else and you guessed it, its was raining there as well.
+Which I remember one day, I turned on my switch, the area I was in was raining so I went somewhere else.
+That place was raining as well so I went somewhere else and you guessed it, it was raining there as well.
 At that point, I turned off my system and walked away.

 My second biggest complaint was the dungeons.
 I don’t know what it was but the game had 4 dungeons and I hated them.
 They just felt tedious and annoying.
-I enjoyed solving the puzzles in the shrines but the dungeons felt like a step too far and I did not enjoy spending anytime in the dungeons.
+I enjoyed solving the puzzles in the shrines but the dungeons felt like a step too far and I did not enjoy spending any time in the dungeons.